Welcome!

-Welcome to my website!
 I am a PhD candidate in Economics at the University of Bonn.
-My research interests include macroeconomics with a focus on climate change, labor and family economics.
+My research interests include quantitative macroeconomics with a focus on climate change, public, and labor economics.

 Lennard Schlattmann